Lihat Artikel Lainnya

 Reliability ensures that financial information is accurate and trustworthy.
 By following standard accounting principles, businesses can present dependable financial statements, fostering trust and transparency, which is essential when managing business growth or adapting to changes in the market.

-Relevance is vital in ensuring that financial information helps businesses make informed decisions.
-Accounting principles ensure that financial data reflects the true financial position of the company, allowing businesses in Malaysia to respond quickly to market shifts and comply with evolving regulations.
+Relevance is crucial in ensuring that financial information enables businesses to make informed decisions.
+Accounting principles ensure that financial data accurately reflects the company’s true financial position, enabling businesses in Malaysia to respond promptly to market shifts and comply with evolving regulations.

 Limitations and Critiques of Accounting Principles